-IPE 6000A Team Training in Health Care IA (1.0 credit hour, CR/NCR)
+IPE 6000A Team Training in Health Care IA (0.0 credit hour, CR/NCR)

+Prerequisite: Successful completion of Patient Centered Cases IA, IB, IIA & IIB.
 IPE 6000 will continue to build upon the knowledge from the IPE 5000 series but will expand upon that knowledge and require the student to learn and apply advanced tools and strategies that are crucial to develop a collaborative healthcare team.
 The majority of the course is independent study with students engaging in a large-scale tabletop activity where they apply team tools necessary to solve a healthcare dilemma.

-IPE 6000B Team Training in Health Care IB (1.0 credit hour, CR/NCR)
+IPE 6000B Team Training in Health Care IB (1.0 credit hours, CR/NCR) Continuation of IPE 6000A.